Boniaminshawon/Handi-Crafts-Client/README.md

 ##  Website Live link: <https://handi-crafts.web.app>

-### Selected Category: Jute and Wooden Crafts
+## Project Overview:
+This project is a website dedicated to Jute and Wooden Crafts within the Art and Crafts category.
+Users can browse various jute and wooden handicraft items and view all available data in the "All Art and Crafts" section.
+Registered users can create and display their own crafts in the "My Art and Craft" section, with the ability to filter their added items.
+The website includes private routes that require users to log in for access, offering login options via Google and GitHub for convenience.
+The site is fully responsive, ensuring an optimal experience across all devices.
+In case of any errors, users will see an error message and can easily navigate back to the home page.

-## Features and Characteristics of this website:
+## Key Features :

-- This is the Jute and Wooden Crafts related website on Art and Crafts category.
+### Art and Crafts Display:
-- Here user will show jute and wooden handicrafts item.
-- A user can show all data in the all art and crafts route.
+-  Users can showcase jute and wooden handicraft items under the dedicated Art and Crafts category, providing a comprehensive view of available crafts.
+### User-Created Content:
-- User can create data and these data he/she can show in the my art and craft route.
+- Registered users can create and manage their own crafts, displaying them in the "My Art and Craft" section for personalized showcasing.
-- User can filter his added data in the my craft page.
-- Users can Register and login in this website to get better experience.
-- There have privet route .
-To visit these route users have to login first.
-- Users can login by google and github.
+### Authentication and Authorization:
+- Secure login functionality with options to login via Google and GitHub, ensuring access to private routes and a personalized experience.
+### Responsive Design:
-- This website is responsive for all device.
+- The website is fully responsive, offering a seamless browsing experience across various devices, enhancing accessibility and usability for all users.

-- Unfortunately if create any kind of error users will show a error massage in the error page    and they can come back in the home page.
+## Technology:
+- HTML , Tailwind-CSS , React.js , Firebase-auth , node.js , express.js , Mongodb-atlas .